Textualize/textual/docs/events/mouse_scroll_down.md

 # MouseScrollDown

-The `MouseScrollDown` event is sent to a widget when scroll wheel (or trackpad equivalent) is moved _down_.
+The `MouseScrollDown` event is sent to a widget when the scroll wheel (or trackpad equivalent) is moved _down_.

 - [x] Bubbles